Leopold Flam

 Leopold Flam (16 March 1912 - 29 September 1995) was a Belgian philosopher.
-Together with Alphonse De Waelhens, Chaïm Perelman and Rudolf Boehm, he was one of leading philosophers of Belgium from the 1960s until the 1980s.
+Together with Alphonse De Waelhens, Chaïm Perelman and Rudolf Boehm, he was one of the leading philosophers of Belgium from the 1960s until the 1980s.

-Born in Antwerp, Flam studied social sciences, political history, philosophy at the University of Ghent and obtained a PhD in history.
+Born in Antwerp, Flam studied social sciences, political history, and philosophy at the University of Ghent and obtained a PhD in history.
 During World War II he was imprisoned in the Dossin Barracks at Mechelen and in the Buchenwald concentration camp.
-After the war he became a professor at the Free University of Brussels.
+After the war, he became a professor at the Free University of Brussels.

 He founded the Vlaamse vereniging voor Wijsbegeerte (1959) (E: Flemish League for Philosophy), later of Aurora.
 He became director of the magazine Geschiedenis in het onderwijs (E: History in education).

 Flam died at his home in Vilvoorde, near Brussels, on 29 September 1995.